SPE Event Naming Policy

 *Denotes guideline, not policy

-Event Type Definitions – Approved by BoD 7 March 2015
+Event Type Definitions – Approved by the Board of Directors on 7 March 2015 and last amended and Board approved on 22 July 2023

 An SPE Conference promotes the exchange of technical knowledge on current and proven technologies through technical paper presentations, and may include plenary sessions, panel sessions, and ePosters.
 In many cases conferences also feature an exhibition of the latest products and services, offering attendees a chance to experience new equipment and technologies in person.
 Conferences can be focused on a specific topic or have a broad technical scope.
 This technical information, including SPE technical papers, is further disseminated through publication in the conference proceedings and on OnePetro.
 Conferences are managed by SPE Staff.